I have had zombies on the brain recently.

 Girard argues that historically communities have always fallen back on the scapegoating ritual to stop this mimetic contagion.

-Communities would unconsciously choose some kind of scapegoat—an innocent person or group–that they would blame for the violence and hate in the community.
-They would kill the scapegoat, and this would alleviate the mimetic contagion, and peace would return to community.
+Communities would unconsciously choose some kind of scapegoat that they would blame for the violence and hate in the community.
+This scapegoat would be an innocent person or group.
+And the the community would kill the scapegoat, which would alleviate the mimetic contagion.
+Peace would return to community.

-Girard argues that this scapegoating ritual occurred again and again throughout history and that we can see it in our myths, in many past religious rituals, and in many historical events.
+Girard argues that this scapegoating ritual occurrs again and again throughout history.
+He further argues that we can see it in our myths, in many past religious rituals, and in many historical events.

 So, the question is whether there is ever an end to mimetic contagion and scapegoating?